 The amount of payments and the type of benefits provided under the Severance Plan vary based on the employee's position and include cash severance payments based on base salary and target bonus, accelerated vesting of equity awards, and payment for continued coverage under group health plans.
 Specifically, each Named Executive Officer is entitled to (i) a base compensation severance benefit that is equal to the individual's base salary plus the individual's target bonus payment for the year and (ii) a target bonus severance amount that is equal to the pro-rata portion of the individual's target bonus payment for the year.
 In the case of Mr. Davis, the base compensation severance benefit amount is multiplied by 1.5.
 In addition, the Named Executive Officers are also eligible to receive a pro-rated portion of the target bonus for the year in which the termination occurs.
 Mr. Davis would be eligible to receive 12 months of accelerated vesting of any outstanding stock awards in the event of a qualifying termination.
-The payments and benefits provided under the Severance Plan replaced any severance or similar payments or benefits under an employment agreement or other arrangement with us and are subject to the employee's compliance with the other terms and conditions of the Severance Plan.
+If a qualifying termination had occurred, effective as of December 31, 2017, and 12 months of Mr. Davis's outstanding stock awards were deemed vested, the value of the accelerated options to Mr. Davis would have been: \$2.0 million in addition to cash compensation of \$2.5 million, for a total of \$4.5 million.
+The value of accelerated options is calculated as the sum of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2017 multiplied by (ii) the number of shares deemed accelerated under the applicable option.
+If a qualifying termination had occurred, effective as of December 31, 2017, with respect to each of Dr. Stankovic and Messrs.
+Young, Yang and Baity they would have received payments of \$1.0 million, \$0.8 million, \$1.0 million, and \$0.8 million, respectively.
+The payments and benefits provided under the Severance Plan replaced any severance or similar payments or benefits under an employme

 In order to receive any benefits under the Severance Plan, employees must sign a general release and waiver of all claims against the Company.
 Benefits are payable within 10 days of an effective release.